 “should I run the day before my race?”

 The short and simple answer is YES and here are the reasons why:

-First, running the day before a race won’t make you tired
+Running the day before a race will NOT make you tired

 Improves blood flow